jitsi/jibri/doc/integration-tests.md

 ./resources/integration-tests/deployment.sh down
 ```

+The images default to `unstable` because jibri master is developed against jitsi-meet master, and the
+two do go out of sync: jibri's `ExternalAPIPage.setParticipantProperties` passes `useRawKeys`, which the
+`stable` web image silently ignores, so on stable jibri's `session_id` and `mode` land in presence under
+the wrong names.
+Set `DJM_VERSION=stable` to check what a released deployment does.

 `deployment.sh` clones docker-jitsi-meet into `target/`, generates a configuration in
 `target/jitsi-meet-cfg` and starts the containers.
 It starts from an empty configuration every time, so
 `up` throws away whatever the previous run left behind.
 Useful environment variables: